apache/maven-site/content/markdown/guides/introduction/introduction-to-profiles.md

 #### Implicit profile activation

-Profiles can be automatically triggered based on the detected state of the build environment.
-These triggers are specified via an `<activation>` section in the profile itself.
-Currently, this detection is limited to JDK version matching, operating system matching or the presence/the value of a system property.
-The implicit profile activation always only refers to the container profile (and not to profiles in other modules with the same id).
+Profiles can be automatically triggered based on the state of the build environment.
+These triggers are specified via an `<activation>` section in the profile.
+The implicit profile activation only refers to the container profile (and not to profiles in other modules with the same id).
 Here are some examples.

 ##### JDK

-The following configuration will trigger the profile when the JDK's version _starts with_ "1.4" (eg. "1.4.0\_08", "1.4.2\_07", "1.4"), in particular it _won't be active_ for **newer** versions like "1.8" or "11":
+The following configuration will trigger the profile when the JDK's version _starts with_ `1.4` (for example `1.4.0_08`, `1.4.2_07`, `1.4`), in particular it _won't be active_ for **newer** versions like `1.8` or `11`:

 ```xml
 <profiles>